 GALLERY AND CURATED GROUP EXHIBITIONS – OPEN CALLS

-2025 marks the Alexander Art Academy’s first themed exhibition and will be showcased at the Iziko Learning Centre at Groot Constantia wine estate.
+2026 marks the Alexander Art Academy’s sixth annual exhibition and will be showcased at the Iziko Learning Centre at Groot Constantia wine estate.
 Read more…

 The Rupert Museum invites artists and creatives, from any creative industry, platform or profession, to take inspiration from AbstRacT – the hidden synchrony exhibition from the collections of the Huberte Goote Art Foundation and Rupert Art Foundation.
 Responsive works are to be submitted electronically for possible inclusion in a selling group exhibition to be showcased in the Jan Rupert Art Centre located in Graaff-Reinet from February to September 2025.
 Before or on the closing date of Friday, 14 February 2025.
 Read more…